kanjain/cmpe202-minions/Documentation/Weekly Individual Progress/Kanika/Week-3: Weekly Progress - Kanika.md

 # Week-3 (10/1 - 10/7) Weekly Progress : Kanika

+## Goal:
-Developed a **prototype design** for implementing the display of score card, health bar and implementing the score calculation logic.
-I have followed the steps below:
+To build a **prototype design** for implementing the display of score card, health bar and implementing the score calculation logic.

+## Steps:
 Download and install a web server.
 I have downloaded XAMPP.

 Download the Sublime IDE for all the coding work.